temporalio/documentation/docs/terms.md

 :::note

 Retry Policies are not required when starting executions.
-If one is not provided, a default one is generated for the Workflow.
-However, if one is provided, the only required option is the [initial interval](#initial-interval).
+By default, Workflow Executions **do not** have a Retry Policy.
 Retrying Workflow Executions is a use-case specific.

-The exception being [Cron  Workflows](#cron-schedule) or some other stateless always-running Workflow Executions that benefit from retries.
+- [Cron  Workflows](#cron-schedule) or some other stateless always-running Workflow Executions that benefit from retries.

 There are scenarios when not a single Activity but rather the whole part of a Workflow should be retried on failure.
 For example, a media encoding Workflow that downloads a file to a host, processes it, and then uploads the result back to storage.